 - I am concerned about the potentially negative impact of some of the individual ingredients, listed in the vaccines offered in the UK

-- I am most concerned that it will not be possible to determine the long-term effects of this vaccination until it has been in long-term use, but there are a growing number of reports of negative reactions among people who have been vaccinated
+- I am most concerned that it will not be possible to determine the long-term effects of this vaccination until it has been in long-term use, but there is a growing number of reports of adverse reactions among people who have been vaccinated

 - Since I do not have any means to independently evaluate all the available scientific data, I have decided that I will not take a vaccine, the benefits of which are at least as uncertain as the risks

-As always, I will continue to be happy to learn, if any conclusive evidence becomes available, but I am as certain as I can be that the choice I must make is to vaccinate or to stay healthy.
-It is an easy choice for me to make.
+As always, I will continue to be happy to learn, if any conclusive evidence becomes available, but I am as sure as I can be that the choice I must make is to vaccinate or to stay healthy.
+It is a natural choice for me to make.
 I choose health every time.